devsoft-pl/invoice-factory/README.md

 * **Recurring Invoices:** Automate your billing process with recurring invoices.
 The app handles monthly invoice creation and sends email notifications with attachments for generated recurring invoices.

+* **Create invoice duplicates:** Copy existing invoices with a single click.
+The application automatically assigns the next number.

 * **Automatic Currency Conversion:** App handle currency conversion when invoicing in foreign currencies.
 It automatically fetches exchange rates from the National Bank of Poland (NBP) for accurate and up-to-date conversion.